Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach

 In the proof of \Cref{prop matching happens}, we have used $V_\bI^* (x,t) \leq K_\bI x$, where the constant $K_\bI$ represents the upper bound of the reservation value per unit of quality of type-$\bI$ agents.
 It also corresponds to the optimal threshold per unit of quality due to \Cref{thm.verification}.
 Roughly speaking, the condition $K_\bA K_\bB \leq 1$ means that when agents’ threshold functions per unit of quality are not excessively high, matches can occur.

-For example, the constants $K_\bA$ and $K_\bB$ represent the \emph{selectivity indices} (threshold per unit of quality) for job seekers (type-$\bA$) and firms (type-$\bB$), respectively.
-A higher value of $K_\bI$ indicates that type-$\bI$ agents are more selective and impose more stringent acceptance criteria, leading them to adopt higher optimal threshold functions.
-To examine how environmental parameters influence the values of $K_\bA$ and $K_\bB$, and interpret this economically, consider the case where quality levels are normalized ($x=y=1$).
-For instance, $K_\bA=\left(\frac{\lambda_{\bB}C_\bB }{\rho k_\bB }+\frac{\Gamma_\bA }{\rho}\right) \vee L_\bA$ depends on three key elements: \begin{enumerate}[(1).] \item the best-scenario expected gain (running utility) when waiting for a suitable match, measured by $\frac{\Gamma_\bA}{\rho}$, i.e., highest possible income $\Gamma_\bA$ during job searching (e.g. income from part-time work or job-seeking support) discounted by the impatience level $\rho$; \item the best-scenario fallback option (terminal utility) if unmatched, measured by $L_\bA$ (e.g., self-employment, unemployment insurance); \item the \emph{leverage ratio} of job seekers from market conditions, measured by $\frac{\lambda_\bB C_\bB}{\rho k_\bB}$.
+For example, in the case of the labor market, the constants $K_\bA$ and $K_\bB$ represent the \emph{selectivity indices} (threshold per unit of quality) for job seekers (type-$\bA$) and firms (type-$\bB$), respectively.
+A higher value of $K_\bI$ indicates that type-$\bI$ agents are more selective and impose more stringent acceptance criteria.
+To examine how parameters influence the values of $K_\bA$ and $K_\bB$, consider the case where quality levels are normalized ($x=y=1$).
+For instance, $K_\bA=\left(\frac{\lambda_{\bB}C_\bB }{\rho k_\bB }+\frac{\Gamma_\bA }{\rho}\right) \vee L_\bA$ depends on three key elements: \begin{enumerate}[(1).] \item the best-scenario expected gain (running utility) when waiting for a match, measured by $\frac{\Gamma_\bA}{\rho}$, i.e., highest possible income $\Gamma_\bA$ during job searching (e.g. income from part-time work or job-seeking support) discounted by the impatience level $\rho$; \item the best-scenario fallback option (terminal utility) if unmatched, measured by $L_\bA$ (e.g., self-employment, unemployment insurance); \item the \emph{leverage ratio} of job seekers from market conditions, measured by $\frac{\lambda_\bB C_\bB}{\rho k_\bB}$.
 A higher value of this ratio implies that the job seekers expect high matching payoffs in the remaining time of the job market.